Maddiefyfe/reference-website/README.md

 None – element is completely removed

-14. Write a brief explanation of flexbox property
+  <b> 14.
+Write a brief explanation of flexbox property</b>

 The flexbox property creates an invisible box in which the children inside the parent selected can be arranged in specific types of ways.
 To create a flex container, you select a parent element in CSS and set the value to display: flex;.
 Items can be arranged vertically or horizontally, in order or reversed, and may be easily aligned and justified within the flex container.

-15. What are different types of flexbox properties and what is the major difference between them?
+<b> 15.
+What are different types of flexbox properties and what is the major difference between them?</b>

 Display: flex -aligns items within a full length container